jo8937/embulk-input-bigquery_extract_files/README.md

 ### Detail

-Read files stored in Google Cloud Storage, that exported from Google Cloud Bigquery's table or query result.
+Reads files stored on Google Cloud Storage that extracted from bigquery table or query result

-Maybe solution for very big data in bigquery.
+Maybe solution for download very big data in bigquery.

 If you set  **table** config without **query** config, then just extract table to Google Cloud Storage.